 At the 1964 Summer Olympic Games in Tokyo, Bikile repeated his victory wearing Puma brand running shoes.
 But in 1960, in Rome, he ran the Marathon barefoot!

 The Imperial Palace guard Abebe Bikile became a national hero.
 He was awarded a Volkswagen automobile.
 In 1975, to avoid a student demonstration in his country, his car swerved and landed in a ditch.
 The lithe athlete spent the remainder of his foreshortened life in a wheelchair.
 A national day of mourning was declared when he died.
 A stadium in Addis Ababa is named in his honor.

 "His Imperial Majesty Haile Selassie I, King of Kings, Lord of Lords, Conquering Lion of the Tribe of Judah, and Elect of God" ruled Ethiopia from his palace for almost sixty years.
 At the time, he was the longest reigning monarch.
 He claimed to be a descendent of King Solomon and the Queen of Sheba.
-After a military coup, humbly and unceremoniously in a little Volkswagen, he was sped away to an uncertain future.
+After a military coup, humbly and unceremoniously, he was sped away in a little Volkeswagon to an uncertain future.
 After a surgery, he died under mysterious circumstances in 1975.

 My nine-hour, non-stop Ethiopian Airlines flight departs Bangkok late on April 4 and arrives in Addis Ababa on the morning of April 5.
 The Addis Guest House will send a driver to pick me up at the Bole International Airport.